My Family’s Journey with Keratoconus

 My career depends on my vision so I know that I need to take the necessary steps to ensure that my condition doesn’t begin to affect my work.
 I spend over eight hours a day on the computer and I can get by with my vision as it stands now.
 However, if my keratoconus continues to progress it could have a very serious impact on my career.

 Looking Toward the Future

 Knowing keratoconus is genetic, and that I am living with the condition along with my mom and brother, I am concerned that my children may begin to develop this progressive condition.
 I have a 10-year-old daughter and I am pregnant with my first son.
 My daughter has never had any vision problems, but neither did I until I turned 18.
 I worry that she may begin to develop this condition so I will be taking her to annual vision exams and will watch her closely for signs of keratoconus to make sure she receives an early diagnosis and treatment.

 For anyone who is currently on a keratoconus journey, I encourage you to seek treatment as early as possible to preserve your vision.
-Keratoconus can be frustrating, but I’m happy there are people dedicated to raising awareness and educating people on the symptoms and available FDA approved treatment options.
+Keratoconus can be frustrating, but I’m happy there are people dedicated to raising awareness and educating people on the symptoms and available treatment options.

 To find a doctor near you to get screened for keratoconus, use our locator tool.